datdao1998/AWS-SAA-03-Note/document/glue/glue.md

 * AWS Glue calls API operations to transform your data, create runtime logs, store your job logic, and create notifications to help you monitor your job runs.

 * The AWS Glue console connects these services into a managed application, so you can focus on creating and monitoring your ETL work.
 The console performs administrative and job development operations on your behalf.
 You supply credentials and other properties to AWS Glue to access your data sources and write to your data targets.

+## Exam Note
+One of the features that make AWS Glue especially useful is **job bookmarking**.

+**Job bookmarking** is a mechanism that allows AWS Glue to keep track of where a job is left off in case it gets interrupted or fails for any reason.
+This way, when the job is restarted, it can pick up from where it left off instead of starting from scratch.